 In 1954, Alice Morgan Wright, NHES board member and benefactress, wrote of NHES, “In 1948 we incorporated, a small group of us, to carry on what we think is one of the urgent needs of our time, Humane Education.”
 Today, the urgent need for humane education is still with us, and the NHES Humane Education & Advocacy Program is doing its part to provide humane education for a more humane world.

-Twelve states in the U.S. have laws that address the humane treatment of animals and/or humane education in varying forms in public schools.
+Fourteen states in the U.S. have laws that address the humane treatment of animals and/or humane education in varying forms in public schools.

 “In the public elementary and high schools or in public elementary and high school school-sponsored activities and classes held elsewhere than on school premises, live vertebrate animals shall not, as part of a scientific experiment or any purpose whatever: (a) Be experimentally medicated or drugged in a manner to cause painful reactions or induce painful or lethal pathological conditions. (b) Be injured through any other treatments, including, but not limited to, anesthetization or electric shock.
 Live animals on the premises of a public elementary or high school shall be housed and cared for in a humane and safe manner.
 The provisions of this section are not intended to prohibit or constrain vocational instruction in the normal practices of animal husbandry.”